 Why Should You Deadhead Cannas?

 All the flowering plants bloom not just to brighten up your gardens with a spectacular display of colors but also for other purposes too.

-The plants bloom to produce seeds in order to ensure the survival of its specie.
+- The plants bloom to produce seeds to ensure the survival of their species.

-Once the seed has been produced, the plant stops putting energy in producing more blooms.
+- Once the seed has been produced, the plant stops putting energy into producing more blooms.

 However, many plants are grown to add beauty to the garden and landscape, including Cannas plants.

 These plants require primary plant care even though they are low maintenance.

 Aside from watering and feeding the plant, pruning, and deadheading spent flowers is also necessary to encourage their optimal growth.